 Still, you don’t have to give up hope just yet.
 There are ways to improve your display ads’ click-through rate.
 But it does show that it’s important not to put all your eggs in one basket.

-5. How to Create Engaging/Performing Display Ads
+How to create Engaging/Performing Display Ads

 If you haven’t ventured into display advertising yet, you might be thinking that designing engaging ads can be quite a challenge.